-- Relationship Building Time.
+- o Relationship Building Time.
 10 Minutes - Discussion 40 Minutes - Discuss the reflection questions on Invitations 17-21.
-You can choose a few that stood out to you or can go through them oneby-one.
-Your preference! - Additional questions if needed: - How do you plan to continue intentional connection with God?
-How about your husband? - What has been your biggest takeaway from this book?

-Take any prayer requests, and specifically pray for each wife and her husband.
+You can choose a few that stood out to you, or can go through them oneby-one.
+Your preference! - Other possible questions: - How do you plan to continue intentional connection with God?
+How about your husband? - What has been your biggest takeaway from this book? - Prayer 10 Minutes - Take any prayer requests, and specifically pray for each wife and her husband.